The technetronic era involves the gradual appearance of a more controlled

 financial crisis and is as dangerous as during the dot-com bobble of the

-antithetical to Chinese communism power structure, but IF these negotiations
+antithetical to Chinese communism power structure, yet a huge plum for China

 are successful, world trade will blossom again in a big way.